aurazelco/plotZcurve/README.md

 **Remember** to add the paths as indicated in the installation section, otherwise the flask app will not work.

+GitHub does not allow for empty directories to be pushed: therefore, in the flask_interface directory the static subfolder is missing.
+However, the flask app should create the static/images subfolders the first time is run; if not, then just create a directory called static in flask_env/app/, and then the app should run without problems.

 ### Running the web interface

 After the necessary installations and modifications aforementioned, the app is ready to run, if all modules are installed and the necessary files are present.